The Shape of Water: Music

 Three years before The Shape of Water was released, del Toro met with composer Alexandre Desplat to talk about the film's premise.
 In January 2017, Desplat was shown a rough cut of the finished film, and finding it similar to a musical, he agreed to compose a score.
 As a result, Desplat tried to capture the sound of water extensively to have audiences experience a "warm feeling" that is also caused by love.
 In an interview, he said the melody from the opening scene was "actually made of waves.
 I did not do that on purpose, but by being completely immersed in this love and these water elements, I wrote a melody that plays arpeggios like waves."

 Writing the film score took six weeks; it was purposely composed to create the sense of immersion and to give the "sense that you, yourself, are floating".
 The two melodies, one titled "Elisa's Theme", are heard at the beginning of the film and later merge into a single piece of music by the end of it.
 To emphasize this effect and its final result, Desplat changed the sounds of the accompanying flutes, accordions, and whistles to "something blurred".
 On composing the score overall, he said that it was "a matter of sculpting the music and making it take the shape of the storyline."
 As a result, Desplat opted out of giving Shannon's character a melody.

 The music for The Shape of Water was released on December 1, 2017, by Decca Records.
 At the 90th Academy Awards, it received the Academy Award for Best Original Score.
 Desplat noted that "when the movie's that beautiful—and I actually think this movie is a masterpiece—it makes your life much easier.
 You just have to put your hands on it and it takes you anywhere you want."

 Release

-The Shape of Water premiered on August 31, 2017, at the 74th Venice International Film Festival, where it was awarded the Golden Lion for best film.
+The Shape of Water premiered on August 31, 2017, at the 74th Venice International Film Festival, where it was awarded the Golden Lion.
 It also screened at Telluride Film Festival, the 2017 Toronto International Film Festival, and BFI London Film Festival, among others.
 The film was released in two theaters in New York City on December 1, 2017, and then expanded to several other cities the following week.
 It had its official wide release in the United States on December 22, 2017.